James Pond: Underwater Agent: Reception

 James Pond received mixed but mostly positive reviews.
 VideoGames & Computer Entertainment gave the game seven out of ten, calling it "an entertaining and challenging undersea caper that should please just about anyone".
 Electronic Gaming Monthly gave it a four, four, three, and six, out of ten, calling it "not exciting or fun", but "a nice kids [sic] game".
 Mega Action gave James Pond a score of 82% writing: "James Pond does for fish as Sonic does for hedgehogs.
 It features some really cute baddies, making this game a real joy to play."
 Console XS gave a review score of 70%, they felt it was not a good conversion from the computer version and wrote that "Everything is far too bland and boring to excite Pond fans."
-Megatech gave the genesis version an overall score of 77% writing: "A cute and entertaining twelve-level aquatic platform game which provides plenty of fun."
+MegaTech gave the Genesis version an overall score of 77% writing: "A cute and entertaining twelve-level aquatic platform game which provides plenty of fun."

 Mean Machines magazine, however, suggested that the Genesis port of the game was "Better than Sonic" on the front page of their then latest issue.

 Legacy

 James Pond was followed by two sequels: James Pond 2: Codename Robocod and James Pond 3: Operation Starfish.
-There was also a spin-off sports-themed game The Aquatic Games and a cameo in Rolo to the Rescue.
+There was also a spin-off sports-themed game, entitled The Aquatic Games; James Pond also a cameo in Rolo to the Rescue.
+After Sony Computer Entertainment acquired Millennium Interactive, CyberLife retained the rights to the series and sold the property to Gameware Europe in 2003.

-James Pond returned in James Pond in the Deathly Shallows for the iPhone and the iPad on June 30, 2011.

-In September 2013, Gameware Europe, who acquired the James Pond license in 2003, launched a Kickstarter for a new game in the series, James Pond: Pond is Back!, featuring the game's original designer, Chris Sorrell.
+James Pond returned in James Pond in the Deathly Shallows for the iPhone and the iPad on 30 June 2011.
+In September 2013, Gameware Europe launched a Kickstarter for a new game in the series, James Pond: Pond is Back!, featuring the game's original designer, Chris Sorrell.
 The Kickstarter was canceled on October 7 as the funding target looked unlikely to be achieved.